Biometrix-4/FireSpot-CNX/README.md

 ## Citation

-Please cite the following paper if you use our image database:
+Please cite the following paper if you use our image database.

 ## Sponsor & Project members